Crude oil futures dip on weak spot demand | Headlines

-Crude oil prices on Friday fell by Rs 28 to Rs 4,762 per barrel in the futures trade after the participants reduced their positions.
+Crude oil prices on Tuesday fell Rs 62 to Rs 4,716 per barrel after the participants reduced their positions.

-Meanwhile, brent crude, the international benchmark, lowered 0.10 per cent to trade at USD 68.02 per barrel in New York.
-PTI SHW HRS hrs
+Meanwhile, Brent crude, the international benchmark, fell 1.07 per cent to trade at USD 67.59 per barrel in New York.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)